wavestone-cdt/Invoke-CleverSpray/README.md

 > -Username: samAccountName of the user to target.
 > -UsernamesFile: Path to file containing a list of samAccountNames to target.
 > -Domain: The domain to query for users, defaults to the current domain.
-> -Limit: Integer to substract to "badPwdCount" to avoid blocking accounts (must be at least 2 ; default is 2).
+> -Limit: Only users having a 'badPwdCount' lower or equal to Limit will be targeted (default is 1 to avoid blocking accounts).
-> -Delay: Delay between authentication attemps (in ms).
+> -Delay: Delay between authentication attemps (in s).
+> -Jitter: Jitter for the authentication attemps delay.
 > -HideOld: Hide old password discovered (default is false).

 **Usage:**